gundaIf/within/README.md

 ## How the naming works

 No API, no LLM.
-A hand-built dictionary of pigment names — sourced from oil painting, printmaking, and textile traditions — each pinned to a Lab colour coordinate.
+A hand-built dictionary of pigment names — sourced from oil painting, printmaking, and textile traditions, each pinned to a Lab colour coordinate.
 Every extracted colour is matched to its nearest pigment by perceptual distance (CIE76), with lightness and chroma modifiers (Dark, Light, Muted) applied when the match drifts.
 Duplicates within a palette get roman numerals (Slate Grey I, Slate Grey II), the way paint manufacturers do it.

 The vocabulary was tuned to avoid two failure modes: names that sound auto-generated (*Color 7*, *Blue-Gray*) and names that sound like a candle brand (*Midnight Whisper*, *Autumn Dream*).
 The register is painterly, not poetic.